 After choosing either Keys or Commands the console will now start recording your macro.
 The LED in the Macro and Record button will be flashing to indicate this.

 You can then type in the series of key commands from the front panel.

 Macros can be used for many scenarios.
-A "Commands" example we use, is creating a macro to quickly record a blocked blackout into the next available cue:
+The "Commands" example below, can be used to record the syntax string required to create a blocked blackout in the next available cue:

 Record Macro 2 0 Enter Commands 1 Thru @ .
 Record Enter Macro

-A useful "Keys" example, is simply record a macro of the faders "Page Up" key being pressed.
-Then, you can trigger this macro from a cue, and when you go into that cue your MFF automatically change page for you.
+The "Keys" example below, will record a macro of the faders "Page Up" key being pressed.
+This macro can then be triggered from a cue.
+When you go into that cue your MFFs will then automatically change page for you.